FIWARE/tutorials.Accessing-Context/README.md

 # Accessing the Context Data

-For a typical smart solution you will be retrieving context data from diverse sources (such as a CRM system, social networks, mobile apps or IoT sensors for example) and then analysing the context programmatically to make appropriate business logic decisions.
+For a typical smart solution you will be retrieving context data from diverse sources (such as a CRM system, social networks, mobile apps or IoT sensors for example) and then analyzing the context programmatically to make appropriate business logic decisions.
 For example in the stock management demo, the application will need to ensure that the prices paid for each item always reflect the current price held within the **Product** entity.
-For a dynamic system, the application will also need to be able to amend the current context. (e.g. creating or updating data or accuating a sensor for example)
+For a dynamic system, the application will also need to be able to amend the current context. (e.g. creating or updating data or actuating a sensor for example)

 In general terms, three basic scenarios are defined below: